 Aside from the existing isolation and quarantine facilities, the city administrator disclosed the city will also be putting up a 20-bed isolation center near the central triage center at the Baguio Convention Center (BCC) compound for the isolation requirements of individuals who will test positive for COVID in the triage facility while awaiting the necessary medical interventions or transfer to the appropriate health facility.

-The expenses for the operation of the additional quarantine and isolation facilities in the city, such as the Ferioni apartments and the Eurotel, will be shouldered by the national task force on COVID-19.
+The expenses for the operation of the additional quarantine and isolation facilities in the city, such as the Ferionni Apartments and the Eurotel, will be shouldered by the national task force on COVID-19.